 Last but not least, we don’t expect our Value Stream Model (or any other model in fact) to fit you 100%.
 We hope you to take this as a straw model or a base and a springboard to achieve the level customization and specificity you desire.

 Typically, it takes a team of 5-7 to conceptualize and compose Finance and Accounting Record to Report Value Streams:

 - Business Architect and/or Process Architect

 - Finance and Accounting Functional Experts – 2 or 3 to represent the broad spectrum of F&A functional areas.

 Now you can multiply the average hourly cost of the team and the hours spent, and you’ll get the story.

 In addition to the time spent and the associated costs of drafting routine Value Streams, you also have an opportunity cost.

-The ability to rapidly adding/deleting/modifying the base set of Value Streams will allow you the luxury of spending the balance of your quality time in conceptualizing and crafting unique value streams.
-These new/refined value streams should capture the core essence of your company and its practices, principles, and perspectives.
+The ability to rapidly adding/deleting/modifying the base set of Value Streams will allow you the luxury of spending the balance of your quality time in conceptualizing and crafting different value streams.
+These new/refined value streams should capture the essence of your company and its practices, principles, and perspectives.

 Of course, let’s not forget the “Day Job” each of the SMEs (subject matter experts) could be doing.